KernFerm/BubblesTheDev-WebBrowser/Docs/ARCHITECTURE.md

 * encrypted persistent AI memory for standard profiles
 * non-persistent in-memory AI storage for incognito and other ephemeral contexts
 * profile lock-state validation, quota enforcement, and corruption recovery
+* optional local Ollama chat through the local loopback service only
+* a managed hidden Ollama server process when the browser starts Ollama for the user, with cleanup on browser quit
+* visible model-response status text while the selected model is generating an answer
+* model-selection disclosure when an installed local model tag is used instead of a recommended starter tag

 ## Current-Session Health Model